DakinQuelia/lmdi_gloss/README.md

 3. In the `ext` directory of your phpBB board, create a new directory named `lmdi` (if it does not already exist).
 4. Copy the `gloss` folder to `/ext/lmdi/`.
 5. Navigate in the ACP to `Customise -> Manage extensions`.
-6. Look for `Delete Re:` under the Disabled Extensions list, and click its `Enable` link.
+6. Look for `LMDI Glossary` under the Disabled Extensions list, and click its `Enable` link.

 Enable the feature in the ACP (Extension tab).
 Some users dislike the tagging of terms in the posts.
 Therefore, there is an option